 Before deciding on what terms they will offer you a mortgage loan (which they base on their risk), lenders must discover two things about you: your ability to repay the loan, and how committed you are to pay back the loan.
 To assess whether you can pay back the loan, they assess your income and debt ratio.
 To assess your willingness to repay, they use your credit score.

 The most commonly used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
 We've written more about FICO here.

-Your credit score is a result of your repayment history.
+Your credit score comes from your repayment history.
 They do not consider income, savings, down payment amount, or factors like sex race, nationality or marital status.
 These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when FICO scores were first invented as it is today.
-Credit scoring was developed as a way to take into account solely that which was relevant to a borrower's likelihood to repay the lender.
+"Profiling" was as dirty a word when FICO scores were first invented as it is in the present day.
+Credit scoring was envisioned as a way to consider only that which was relevant to a borrower's willingness to repay the lender.

-To get a credit score, you must have an active credit account with a payment history of six months.
-This history ensures that there is sufficient information in your credit to generate an accurate score.
-Some folks don't have a long enough credit history to get a credit score.
-They may need to spend a little time building credit history before they apply for a loan.
+To get a credit score, you must have an active credit account with a payment history of at least six months.
+This payment history ensures that there is enough information in your credit to assign a score.
+Some borrowers don't have a long enough credit history to get a credit score.
+They may need to spend a little time building credit history before they apply.

 Got a Question?